Skip to Main Content Jump to Main Content

 Visit the Store

-In our effort to create Northeastern Pennsylvania’s most comprehensive nonprofit directory, we came across hundreds of amazing organizations.
-Naturally, we wanted to share their inspiring stories.
+In our quest to build NEPA’s most comprehensive nonprofit directory, we discovered hundreds of incredible organizations.
+We’re eager to share their inspiring stories.

 Over 100 Years of Service

-Arline Phillips wasn’t going to let anything stand in her way of helping others.
-In 1918—before women even had the right to vote—she founded the Greater Wilkes-Barre Association for the Blind.
-She traveled from house to house, teaching blind and visually impaired people the skills they needed for everyday life, from learning to read Braille to finding employment.
-Arline understood what they were going through.
-After all, she was blind herself.
+Arline Phillips wouldn’t let anything stand in her way of helping others.
+In 1918—before women could vote—she founded the Greater Wilkes-Barre Association for the Blind.
+She went house to house, teaching blind and visually impaired individuals skills like reading Braille and finding jobs.
+Her determination was personal; Arline was blind herself.

 “We found a lot of misconceptions about the services that we provide,” said Sara Peperno, President/CEO of Northeast Sight Services.
 “It’s actually a very small percentage of people who are completely blind.
 Usually someone has some type of visual impairment that makes them eligible for our services.
 They would hear the term ‘blind,’ and it wouldn’t really associate to what they were going through.”